simpledatatools/onetable/README.md

 OneTable is very new and evolving quickly!
 If you have an idea or feature request, please reach out to @mattcapelli to discuss and we will try to get the new functionality into the backlog and product roadmap.
 As the project grows, we will formalize this process through a board / steering committee and dedicated product team, including releasing the product roadmap publically with regular updates.

+## Releases

+We try to release a new version as soon as a usable feature has passed all tests.
+We follow a standard X.X.X format for minor / major updates.
+Of course we are still very much in version 0.X.X and will be for quite some time :) Releases are managed by @locAtLaheriyam.
+If you would like to be added to a mailing list with an update sent each time there is a release, just let him know.

 ## OneTable Key Contacts

 - **Matt Capelli**: Founder | Mostly focused on the project roadmap and designs.
 Occasionally tries to hack together python code | Username: _**@mattcapelli**_